danielabar/meblog/src/markdown/ai-forecasts-fear-and-focus.md

 The short answer is that our brains are wired to treat potential threats as urgent.
 Psychologists call this *negativity bias*: the tendency for negative information to carry more psychological weight than positive or neutral information.
 Threats, losses, and worst-case scenarios are processed more quickly, remembered more vividly, and exert a disproportionate influence on our judgments.

-This bias isn't a modern media invention.
-It's a feature of human cognition shaped by evolution.
+This bias is a feature of human cognition shaped by evolution.
 For most of human history, failing to notice danger carried far higher costs than overlooking opportunity.
 Missing a predator could be fatal; missing a benefit usually wasn't.
 Our brains evolved to err on the side of vigilance.

 Modern psychology has confirmed this pattern.
 A research paper [Negativity Bias, Negativity Dominance, and Contagion](https://www.researchgate.net/publication/228778181_Negativity_Bias_Negativity_Dominance_and_Contagion) showed that negative information is more potent than equivalent positive information, tends to dominate mixed evaluations, and spreads more easily through memory and social narratives.
 A single negative element can outweigh many positives.

 Another paper [Bad Is Stronger than Good](https://www.researchgate.net/publication/46608952_Bad_Is_Stronger_than_Good), demonstrated that across relationships, learning, and social interaction, bad events have stronger and longer-lasting effects than good ones of similar intensity.
 Negative impressions form faster, are processed more deeply, and are harder to dislodge once established.

 These ideas were later synthesized for a broader audience by Daniel Kahneman, a psychologist and Nobel Prize winning behavioral economist, in [Thinking, Fast and Slow](https://www.penguinrandomhouse.ca/books/89308/thinking-fast-and-slow-by-daniel-kahneman/9780385676533).
-Kahneman explains how related mechanisms, such as loss aversion and the availability heuristic, cause negative possibilities to loom larger in our minds, especially under uncertainty.
+Kahneman explains how related mechanisms, such as loss aversion (the tendency to feel losses more strongly than equivalent gains) and the availability heuristic (the tendency to judge likelihood by how easily examples come to mind), cause negative possibilities to loom larger in our minds, especially under uncertainty.

 In today's media environment, this ancient survival mechanism is easy to exploit.
 Predictions framed around catastrophe, loss, or existential threat reliably outperform cautious, probabilistic analysis in the attention economy.
 A podcast teaser asking *Is AI going to end civilization?* or *Will AI take your job next quarter?* triggers a very different response than one about incremental productivity gains.
 This type of content feels impossible to ignore because it sounds like a threat.